 At the beginning of the COVID-19 pandemic, federal and state governments imposed foreclosure moratoriums, effectively halting almost all foreclosure activity in the United States.
-However, those moratoriums have expired, and foreclosure rates across the country are on the rise.
+However, those moratoriums have expired, and foreclosure rates nationwide are rising.

-According to ATTOM Data Solutions, a provider of real estate data, foreclosure activity in the United States more than doubled in 2022.
+According to ATTOM Data Solutions, a provider of real estate data, foreclosure activity in the United States more than doubled in 2022 and continued to increase in 2023.
 But this sudden increase is understandable.
-Foreclosure filings were down to record-low levels in 2020 and 2021 due to the government's COVID-19 forbearance program, moratoriums, and other mortgage-relief options for homeowners.
-And the elevated foreclosure levels of 2022 and early 2023 are actually well below the numbers during the Great Recession and foreclosure crisis.
+Foreclosure filings were down to record-low levels in 2020 and 2021 due to the government's COVID-19 forbearance program, moratoriums, and other mortgage relief options for homeowners.
+And the elevated foreclosure levels of 2022 and 2023 are actually well below the numbers during the Great Recession and foreclosure crisis.

 In the past couple of years, home prices climbed to record levels, similar to the market peak of 2006, which preceded the last real estate bubble burst.
 Then, foreclosures increased as people's home values plummeted.

-Even though many economists predict a mild recession before the end of 2023, employment and homeowner equity appear strong enough to prevent a massive increase in foreclosures.
+Even though many economists have predicted a mild recession, employment and homeowner equity appear strong enough to prevent a massive increase in foreclosures.

-Foreclosures are actually down 34% from 2019, before the pandemic and its associated moratoriums and mortgage-relief programs massively reduced foreclosure rates.
-The increased number of foreclosures in 2022 only seems high compared to 2020 and 2021.
+Foreclosures are actually down abut a third from 2019, before the pandemic and its associated moratoriums and mortgage-relief programs massively reduced foreclosure rates.
+The increased number of foreclosures in 2022 and 2023 only seems high compared to 2020 and 2021.

 Mortgage lenders, loan servicers, legislators, and homeowners learned from the foreclosure crisis.
 Federal and state governments passed laws to give homeowners more rights in the foreclosure and loss mitigation processes.
 Lenders and servicers revamped their policies to comply with these laws.
 And homeowners have access to resources and information to help them avoid losing their homes to foreclosure.